abnzrdev/ProgrammingPrinciples2/README.md

 - Variables and data types
 - String operations
 - Control flow (if, else, etc.)
 - Comments and print statements
+- Booleans
+- Operators
+- Lists
+- Tuples
+- Sets
+- Dictionaries
+- If...Else
+- Match
+- Loops

 More topics and practice sections will be added as the learning progresses.